 A day trip from Queenstown on our small group tour is a fantastic way to see Milford Sound, without having to do the long drive yourself.
 You’ll get to meet our local guides who have a real passion for the region and will provide interesting commentary on the area.

 When visiting Milford Sound it is recommended that you enjoy a cruise through the sound to experience its beauty and see the waterfalls and wildlife up close.
-You can also enjoy kayaking on the sound and a few short local walks.

 We are always keeping an eye on the weather and in touch with the road crews to ensure we are able to arrive and depart from Milford safely.